isso-comments/isso/docs/docs/configuration/server.rst

 	specify the title format of the notification email sent to the admin.
   Default: `{title}`
   Available variables:
-  `{title}`: The name of the isso thread.
+  `{title}`: The title of the isso thread.
-  `{replier}`: The author name of the comment.
-If the author didn't fill in the Name blank, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.
+  `{replier}`: The name of the author of the comment.
+If the author didn't fill in a name, it will fallback to "Anonymous" or something else according to the language you set to in the `language` option above.

 title_user